This website uses cookies to ensure you get the best experience on our website. Learn more

 Jack's Camp: Our full report

-Jack's Camp is spread out beneath a grove of mokolwane palm trees, with extensive views across Botswana's ...
+Beneath a grove of mokolwane palm trees, Jack's Camp has extensive views across Botswana's immense Makgadikgadi Pans.

-... immense Makgadikgadi Salt Pans, dotted with patches of grassy savannah and photogenic palm islands.
-Arid for much of the year, the pans can be relatively devoid of wildlife, but be prepared for unusual surprises.
-Jack’s is one of Africa's costlier camps, and takes pride in its motto: 'Give them what they never knew they wanted.'
+Although dotted with patches of grassy savannah and photogenic palm islands, the pans are arid for much of the year, and can be relatively devoid of wildlife, but be prepared for unusual surprises.
+Jack's is one of Africa's most upmarket camps and takes pride in its motto: “Give them what they never knew they wanted.”

 The Makgadikgadi Pans is dry for much of the year, and the larger animals are often scarce.
-During the wet season (November–April), however, the landscape transforms as the pans fill with rain, attracting clouds of flamingo and other migratory birds, while migrating herds of zebra and wildebeest wheel around the grasslands, followed closely by opportunistic predators.
+During the green season (late December–April), however, the landscape transforms as the pans fill with rain, attracting clouds of flamingo and other migratory birds, while migrating herds of zebra and wildebeest wheel around the grasslands, followed closely by opportunistic predators.

 Jack's Camp itself has been beautifully constructed in a very classical safari style, providing an inviting and quite romantic oasis in this harsh environment.
 The early settler décor throughout the camp features a mix of old mahogany furniture, Persian rugs, Moroccan and Ethiopian artefacts and natural objects such as ostrich eggs and feathers.

 Large custom-made marquee tents built on low, raised wooden platforms house the main areas.
 The dining and lounge tent is adorned with a variety of photos, maps, diagrams and natural history objects, and houses an extensive library: an impressive collection that is registered as a national museum.
+(As such, displays in the main area include skulls and taxidermy specimens, which may not be to everyone’s taste, as well as human artefacts such as stone tools found in the area.)
 A large table occupies the dining room, with comfy seating areas filling the remaining spaces.

 Steps lead down to a firepit where guests can enjoy social evening drinks under the stars.
 A short stroll away there's another enormous open-sided tent which shelters the swimming pool, built into a wooden platform and surrounded by loungers.
 In the other direction, a circular Bedouin tent adorned with low-slung chairs and scatter cushions is used for informal afternoon tea.

-Pathways lead to the ten tents at Jack's – the furthest about five minutes' walk from the main area.
-Each of these large, walk-in tents – three doubles and seven twins – is raised on a wooden platform with a private wooden deck offering expansive views.
-Constructed of khaki-green canvas with a patterned lining, the tent opens through a zipped door into the bedroom, where you’ll find a double or twin custom-made four-poster beds.
-There’s a seating area, too, along with a desk, chest of drawers, a few random natural history books and an open canvas shelving and hanging space.
+Pathways lead to the nine walk-in tents at Jack's – the furthest about five minutes' walk from the main area.
+Each of these large tents – two doubles and seven twins – is raised on a wooden platform with a private wooden deck offering expansive views.
+Constructed of khaki-green canvas with a patterned lining, the tent opens through a zipped door into the bedroom, where you'll find an oversized king or twin queen four-poster beds.
+There's a seating area, too, along with a desk, chest of drawers, a few random natural history books and an open canvas shelving and hanging space.

-Spotlit night drives are enjoyed on the return to camp in the evenings, and there are also night drives after supper.
+• Spotlit night drives are enjoyed on the return to camp in the evenings, and there are also night drives after supper, particularly in the dry season (June–November), when insects numbers are low.

 Our view

 Jack's is a high-quality camp offering a unique experience in a captivating and unusual landscape.
-Do expect some luxury, romance and remoteness; don't expect electric lights or lots of big game.
-The close meerkat encounters, the archaeology (yes, really!) and the odd surprise were the highlights for us, and it contrasts strongly with Botswana's lush Okavango – so can really add to a trip.
+Do expect some luxury, romance and remoteness; don't expect lots of big game.
+The close meerkat encounters, the archaeology (yes, really!) and the odd surprise were the highlights for us.
+Staying here both contrasts and complements time in the Okavango, rewarding those that take the time to visit whatever the time of year.
 That said, Jack's is expensive, as are the transfer flights to reach it, so many question its value.
 Given its unique qualities, we find that an impossible question to answer.

 Tom Morris